bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Better NPC Sheet 5e](https://github.com/syl3r86/BetterNPCSheet5e) - Review 2020 Sep 06 - Nice for what it does but superseded by Tidy 5e Sheet
 - [D&D 5e Conditions](https://github.com/trdischat/conditions5e) - Review 2020 Sep 06 - Great idea, but not needed with everything else we have running.
 - [D&D5E Dark Mode](https://github.com/Stryxin/dnd5edark-foundryvtt) - Review 2020 Sep 06 - Cool!
 I just have no need for dark mode.
+- [Layer Hotkeys](https://github.com/Moerill/Layer-Hotkeys) - Review 2020 Sep 06 - The last thing I want is more hotkeys, nice if you do though.
+- [VTT Modbox](https://gitlab.com/mesfoliesludiques/foundryvtt-modbox) - Creates an input field to add a modifier to the next roll - Review 2020 Sep 06 - I see the value, I just don't need it.
+- [Kobold Press OGL](http://kpogl.wikidot.com/) - All the 5e OGL Content Kobold Press has released - Review 2020 Sep 06 - This is awesome if you want Kobold Press content.
+Some of their content is already in Plutonium, but I don't think all of it.
+- [MiniMap](https://gitlab.com/jesusafier/minimap) - Shows a minimap - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - This is such a cool idea but it's so easy to quickly Zoom out that it's not actually that helpful in practice.
+- [WhisperBox](https://github.com/Sk1mble/WhisperBox) - Create a dedicated box for whispering to a specific player - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - This is an excellent idea, but some UX leaves me wanting.
+Hopefully something similar gets built out in FoundryVTT core.
+- [Batch Permission Change By Folder](https://foundryvtt.com/packages/BatchPermissionsByFolder/) - Adds a context option to folders in Items, Journals, and Roll to change the permission of each entity(Foundry's codeword for Item, Journal Entry, or Roll Table) inside the folder. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not a bad idea, but haven't had the need for it.
+- [ConditionIconHoverZoom](https://github.com/Sparkasaurusmex/ConditionIconHoverZoom) - Makes condition icons more legible by increasing their size.
+Also enlarges and makes them opaque on hover. - Review 2020 Sep 06 - I thought I wanted this when I first saw it, but I don't really need it.

 ## Free Map-Pack Resources
 Not tested, shared for ease of reference.